hack4impact-upenn/project-descriptions/laccr.md

             organization thus applied to Hack4Impact for help building a juvenile sentence cost calculator
     features:
-        -
-        -
-        -
-        -
+        - Choose sentence type
+        - Choose sentence duration in years, months, and days
+        - Calculate a single sentence in dollars
-        -
+        - Add different sentence choices
+        - Visualize comparative sentence costs on scale
+        - See dollar difference between sentence costs
     technologies:
+        - jQuery (JavaScript library to simplify JavaScript programming)
-        - jQuery (JavaScript libary for manipulating documents based on data)
+        - D3.js (JavaScript library for manipulating documents based on data)
-        - D3.js
-        - Foundation (to make the web application responsive so it can be used on smaller screens and mobile.)
+        - Foundation (to make the web application mobile-responsive)
     technical_challenges:
         - The team spent most of the time in the first few weeks determining the features and designing the product.
-A majority of the planning process was spent discussing how to <b>best display comparisons</b> and make the web application <b>extremely intuitive and quick to use</b>.
+A majority of the planning process was spent discussing how to best display comparisons and make the web application extremely intuitive and quick to use.
 After a couple of design mockups the client selected the one they liked best and with a couple of modifications the coding started.
+    impact: >
-    impact: Hopefully the product can make it easier for lawyers and advocates to calculate sentence costs used in defending the rights of children and improving the juvenile justice system.
+            Hopefully the product can make it easier for lawyers and advocates to calculate sentence costs used in defending the rights of children and improving the juvenile justice system.

 code:
     github_repo_name: lcag
-    live_url:

 keywords:
     social_impact_keywords:
-        -
+        - juvenile justice
-        -
+        - sentencing costs
-        -
+        - legal advocacy
     tech_keywords:
-        -
+        - data visualization
-        -
+        - mobile-responsive
-        -
+        - user interface

 media:
     screenshots: